NURBS-Diff: A Differentiable Programming Module for NURBS: Related Work

 \section{Related Work}

-The problem of extracting concise representations of geometry from a spectrum of input data formats such as images, depth maps, and point clouds has been extensively studied over the last few decades.
-While methodologies that derive such representations are pervasive in 3D reconstruction literature today, Our NURBS layer focuses on filling the gap between the NURBS-based CAD representation and the other input data format.
-In this context, we broadly categorize the prior related work under several sections, which illustrate several cross intersecting works with our present work.
+The problem of extracting concise geometry representations from a spectrum of input data formats such as images, depth maps, and point clouds has been extensively studied over the last few decades.
+While methodologies that derive such representations are pervasive in 3D reconstruction literature today, our NURBS module focuses on filling the gap between the NURBS-based CAD representation and the other input formats used in machine learning.
+In this context, we broadly categorize the prior related work under differentiable programming and splines in deep learning.